 Credit risk is the risk of potential loss to the Company if the counterparty to a financial instrument fails to meet its contractual obligations.
 The Company's credit risk is primarily attributable to its cash, receivables and reclamation deposits.
 The Company limits exposure to credit risk by maintaining its cash and reclamation deposits with high-credit quality financial institutions.
 Deposits held with these institutions may exceed the amount of insurance provided on such deposits.
-The receivables balance consists of amounts due from an unrelated third party and GST recoverable.
+The receivables balance consists of GST recoverable.
 There is ongoing review to evaluate the credit worthiness of these counterparties.
 The Company's maximum exposure to credit risk at the reporting date is the carrying value of cash, receivables and reclamation deposits.